-An NBER conference on Energy Use in Transportation took place on Zoom.us June 11-12.
+An NBER conference on Energy Use in Transportation took place online June 11-12.
 Research Associates Meghan R. Busse of Northwestern University and Christopher R. Knittel of MIT; and Kate S. Whitefoot of Carnegie Mellon University organized the meeting, sponsored by the Alfred P. Sloan Foundation.
 These researchers' papers were presented and discussed:

 Arik Levinson, Georgetown University and NBER, and Lutz Sager, Georgetown University